Frankfort High School (West Virginia): Arts

 The high school hosts three separate instrumental ensembles, including marching band, concert band, and a jazz ensemble.

-The Frankfort High School Falcon Band “Mineral County’s Finest” is headed by Roger Walker, who was inducted into the West Virginia Marching Band Directors Hall of Fame in 2019.
+The Frankfort High School Falcon Band “Mineral County’s Finest” was headed by Roger Walker (up until 2022-2023), who was inducted into the West Virginia Marching Band Directors Hall of Fame in 2019.
+The current band director is Shania Farris.
 Under Walker's direction, the concert band has consistently received Superior ratings at the regional Concert Adjudication Festival.
 The award-winning marching band was selected to represent West Virginia in the second Inaugural Parade of President Barack Obama on January 21, 2013.
 In 2017, the band was also selected to represent West Virginia in the Inaugural Parade of President Donald Trump on January 20, 2017.

-The high school also hosts a flourishing drama program, headed by Jessica Moreland, that frequently puts on performances for the public, including annual Christmas performances, talent shows, and crowd-interactive murder mystery dinners.
+The high school also hosts a drama program, that frequently puts on performances for the public, including annual Christmas performances, talent shows, and crowd-interactive murder mystery dinners.